 - When corporations control water, they control the people.

-Civil society and labour activists on the platform of Our Water Our Right Africa Coalition have
+Groups under the aegis of Our Water Our Right Africa Coalition (OWORAC) have described privatization

 The OWORAC is made up of activists from Cameroon, Gabon, Ghana, Kenya, Mozambique, Nigeria, Senegal,